 The goal of Upavana is to support Buddhist practice through the medium of the forest tradition.
-In Theravada Buddhism, the Forest Tradition represents a movement towards simplicity - practitioners dwelling close to nature, supported by and in turn supporting their local communities.
-Contentment and a focus on meditation and mindfulness, along with a dedicated study of the Buddha's teachings, provide the basis for profound spiritual development.
-Lay people and monastics co-exist in a beautiful dance of mutual support that helps everyone involved move closer to enlightenment and lasting happiness.
+In Theravada Buddhism, the Forest Tradition represents a movement towards simplicity – practitioners dwelling close to nature, supported by and in turn supporting their local communities.
+Contentment and a focus on meditation and mindfulness, along with a dedicated study of the Buddha’s teachings, provide the basis for profound spiritual development.
+Lay people and monastics co-exist in a vision of society that has no hard boundaries between spiritual practice and daily life.

 Upavana is not just a place, but a network of offerings to support practitioners wherever they live and wherever they are in their practice.
-Many of Upavana's offerings and meditations are broadcast online through ZOOM meetings and YouTube.
+Since January of 2021, many of Upavana’s offerings and meditations have been broadcast online through ZOOM meetings and YouTube.

 At least once a week, teachers and peers have the chance to come together and discuss the Dhamma.
-These informal 'tea times' help us establish Sangha, the sense of community despite physical distance.
-There are also chances on the New and Full Moons, the Uposatha, to take precepts and hear instructional talks.
+These informal ‘tea times’ help us establish Sangha, the sense of community despite physical distance.
+There are also weekly meditation groups, and chances on the New and Full Moons, the Uposatha Observances, to take precepts and hear instructional talks.

-In 2015, after seven years in various monasteries, 'Tahn' Pamutto began a period of ascetic wandering practice and came to the Pioneer Valley of Western Massachusetts.
+In 2015, after seven years in various monasteries, Pamutto Bhikkhu (who many now know simply by the honorific ‘Tahn’) began a period of ascetic wandering practice and came to the Pioneer Valley of Western Massachusetts.
 Over the next three years, he often dwelt in the forest and ate almsfood placed in his bowl, living up to some of the most rigorous forest monk practices.
 He traveled constantly by foot, seeking new ways to develop his practice and delighting in the community and support he found along the way.
-Several times he was asked to settle and begin a community, but he felt he had more to learn and the time wasn't right.

 In 2018, a long battle with Lyme Disease forced Tahn Pamutto to step back from being a wandering monk and attend to his health.
 Over the next year he stayed in the valley leading meditations and supporting centers, gathering strength.
 In spring of 2020, he returned to monasteries to once again take up robes.